 H-155.
-The History of Artists’ Books since 1950
+The History of Artists’ Books since 1950 *

 This course will review the history of twentieth- and twenty-first century artists’ books and related publications, focusing on transformations in publishing leading to deeper engagement among various communities of artists.
-Starting in the 1950s and continuing to the present, this course will consider how this genre was formed and influences on it.
+Starting in the 1950s and continuing to the present, this course will consider how this genre was formed and what influences it.
 Our discussions will also include: what is and is not an artist’s book, strategies for collection development, acquisition challenges, handling, teaching with these collections, as well as preservation and conservation challenges.
 This course is appropriate for anyone interested in learning more about this genre of contemporary art and publishing, students, librarians, artists, and others interested in collecting, teaching with, or exhibiting these kinds of books.

 His board service includes the Center for Book Arts (NYC), the College Book Art Association, and the Kinsey Institute.
-Prior to library school he worked as a book and paper conservation technician, first on an NEDCC and National Park Service project with the Frederic Law Olmsted plans and drawings collections, then at Yale University working on the Charles Ives music manuscript collection, and early printed maps of America.
-He has published articles, catalogs essays, and book chapters on artists’ books, artists’ publishing, and topics in art librarianship.
+Prior to library school he worked as a book and paper conservation technician, first on an NEDCC and National Park Service project with the Frederic Law Olmsted plans and drawings collections, then at Yale University working on the Charles Ives music manuscript collection and early printed maps of America.
+He has published articles, catalogs, essays, and book chapters on artists’ books, artists’ publishing, and topics in art librarianship.
 He has a post-M.L.S. certificate in preservation management for libraries and archives from Rutgers University, an M.L.S. from Indiana University Bloomington with a concentration in art librarianship, and an M.F.A. from the School of the Art Institute of Chicago.Full Bio »